verrazzano/docs/content/en/docs/setup/install/customizing/elasticsearch.md

 * Memory request size per node.
 * Storage request size (data nodes only).

-The following table lists the Helm values in the Verrazzano system chart related to Elasticsearch nodes:
+The following table lists the Helm values in the Verrazzano system chart related to Elasticsearch nodes.

 | Name | Description
 | ------------- |:-------------